How the Renters’ Rights Act Affects Cheltenham House Shares

 When warm, moist air hits a cold surface – like windows, external walls or behind furniture – it turns into water droplets.
 This is condensation.
 If that moisture isn’t dealt with, it can lead to mould, which isn’t good for your health or the property.

-This guide explains what you can do to reduce condensation and mould in your Cheltenham student house.
+This guide covers everything you need to know about condensation and mould prevention in your Cheltenham student House.

 1. Drying clothes